 - Invest in and use robust security software to protect your Android device.

 - Keep all operating systems and software updated with the latest versions.

-- Don’t click on suspicious links in emails and text messages.
+- Don’t click on suspicious or unfamiliar links in emails and text messages.

 - Never use unsecure Wi-Fi connections.
 Always use a VPN when connecting to public Wi-Fi.

-- Always use a strong cyber security suite on all devices that connect to the Internet.
+- Always use strong cyber safety protection on all devices that connect to the internet.

 - Always install apps from trusted sources, such as the Google Play Store.
-Read the fine print and permissions on the apps to understand how much access you are giving them.
+Read the fine print and permissions on the apps to understand how much access you are giving the app developers.

-Don’t wait until your device gets infected.
+It’s a good idea to not wait until your device gets infected.
 Make protecting your Android device a priority.
-Having good antivirus software that protects your PCs, tablets, and other Android devices may help prevent malware from spreading from device to device.
+Having good antivirus software that helps protect your PCs, tablets, and other Android devices could help prevent malware from spreading from device to device.